A Special Note to Send to Your Parents and Families

 (cut & paste below or download the pdf version here)

 Art Is Smart

 Welcome to an exciting year of hands-on learning with your child!
-This year, your child will participate in a special art program called “Invitation to Create” through the Mother Goose Time curriculum.
+This year, your child will participate in a special art program called “Invitation to Create” through Experience curriculum.
 This is a research-based approach that embraces a constructivist approach to teaching.

 We are thrilled to let you know that Invitation to Create supports the highest standards of early learning research.
 Quite simply, this approach encourages children to learn and construct knowledge by actively investigating and problem-solving.
 In fact, because of the significant data supporting the positive impacts, the National Association for the Education of Young Children (NAEYC) and state education departments are now requiring licensed programs to implement this model of teaching in order to qualify for the highest quality ratings.
 (1)

 When your child brings home her art, you might see a messy collage of materials covered in globs of paint and flower petals!
 But behind this abstract masterpiece, look closely and you will see the complex problem-solving and deep learning that happened during the process of creating this art.
 This process is key to your child’s development of what scientists are calling the most critical 21st century skills, including:

 - Collaboration and teamwork

 Here are a few questions to ask your child or teacher for evidence of the learning that happens while your child creates:

 - Can you tell me more about this [used supply]?
 Why did you put that on your design?